neatnik/terminal.land/README.md

 ## Documentation

 All information about the game can be found in the [Guide](https://guide.terminal.land), at https://guide.terminal.land.
-Feel free to suggest additions or changes in GitHub.
+Feel free to suggest additions or changes in GitHub (via an issue).

 ## Help